OpenAnime/.github/profile/README.md

 ## OpenAnime 🐱‍🏍
 ![OpenAnime banner](https://i.hizliresim.com/p07x9su.png)
 OpenAnime is an open source anime platform that aims on community, security and speed.
-It provides some of the unique features that will rarely see on an anime platform
+It provides some of the unique features that you will rarely see on an anime platform

 **OpenAnime provides;**